Vebryn/rpi-grafana/README.md

 # rpi-grafana
-Dockerfile to build and run Grafana on a Raspberry Pi.
-It has been tested with Grafana 3 and a armv6l chip (rpi B+).
-I test compilation on a rpi A+, it appears it doesn't have enough RAM.
-Grafana works well if you take binaries from rpi B+.
+Dockerfile to build and run Grafana 3 on a Raspberry Pi.
+Workflow has been tested on a armv6l chip (RPi B+).
+Some tuning may be required in order to autobuild using Docker.
+RPi A+ doesn't have enough memory to build Grafana.
+Please use RPi B+.

 ## Usage
 ```